dlinzner-bcs/SSL_CTBN---Scalable-Structure-Learning-for-CTBNs/README.md

 # Running code
 Pre-made scripts for running code can be found in folder "scripts".
 We provide the files "run_ctbn_ssl.mat" and "run_greedy_ctbn_ssl.mat" for exhaustive and greedy version of our method.
-Please note that only the greedy version can scale to large number of nodes.
-Both function expect hyper-parameters and data in a specific format with names "params.mat" and "data.mat".
+Please note that only the greedy version can scale to large number of nodes. **Both function expect hyper-parameters and data in a specific format with names "params.mat" and "data.mat"**.
 We provide a dummy "params.mat" and "data.mat" for illustration

 Further, we provide the "random_graph_experiment_script.m" that can reconstruct data from Figure 3, but this takes some time.